Generate 100 Ideas in 30 Minutes

 • 25 minutes

-Take 2-3 minutes to explain the following process of the exercise to the group.
+Take two or three minutes to explain the following process of the exercise to the group.

 Go through each line and decide which ideas fit best to the challenge.
 Move those down to the clustering area.
 You can take all ideas, but you don’t have to.
 As soon as you have collected all ideas from above, cluster them to concepts.
 Which ideas work together the best?
 Try to shape rough concepts with your ideas.
 Feel free to duplicate ideas if they fit in several clusters.
 Use 20 minutes for clustering.

-At the end, vote for the cluster which solves the problem statement the best (use 2-3 minutes for voting).
+At the end, vote for the cluster which solves the problem statement the best (use two to three minutes for voting).

 If you have reached an agreement on the best idea(s) to follow up on, you can move on to the next recommended step, which is to Create an Idea Napkin.